elunna/nerfhack-changelog/README.md

   * At 0 turns, you die.

 Curing rabid:
-* Generally the same guidelines for illness apply, you can apply a unicorn horn, drink healing potions (in the early stages), cast cure illness, pray (counts as a major trouble), or eat a eucalyptus leaf.
+* Generally the same guidelines for illness apply, you can apply drink healing potions (in the early stages), cast cure illness, pray (counts as a major trouble), or eat a eucalyptus leaf.
+* You cannot use a unicorn horn to heal rabid status!
 * Rabid monsters that poly can stop being rabid if the new form is immune - the same goes for the player.
+* Nurses can also cure rabid status

 #### Diseased monsters